ervin-szilagyi/welcome/README.md

 ## Run the installation script

-This will install the following tools:
+The script bellow will install the following tools:

 Development: